CTIF22 #UNPLUGGED (but still connecting)

-Building on previous successes and lessons from the last five CTIF conferences, this year, CTIN is doing CTIF a little differently.
-CTIF22 will be a hybrid forum, featuring a full week exhibition, virtual events and a two-day physical event in Johannesburg.
-The convening aims to bring together Africa’s small but active civic tech community with the broader potential civic tech user and interest community, both governmental and non-governmental, for the purpose of sharing, learning, inspiration and overall capacity building.
+Building on previous successes and lessons from the last five CTIF conferences, this year, the Civic Tech Innovation Network (CTIN) is doing CTIF a little differently.
+CTIF22 will be a hybrid event, featuring a full week exhibition, virtual events and a two-day in-person event in Johannesburg, South Africa.
+CTIF22 will have virtual sessions and activities from 03 to 19 October and the in-person event will be between 25 to 27 October 2022 at Tshimologong Precinct.
+The convening aims to bring Africa’s small but active civic tech community which includes both governmental and non-governmental together for the purpose of sharing, learning, inspiration and overall capacity building.

 About Jamfest 2022

 The annual Jamfest is an African media and information festival directed at a diverse set of African media makers and media public.
 This hybrid festival will be hosted virtually from 19 – 20 October 2022 and the in-person programme will be based at the Tshimologong Precinct from 24 – 25 October 2022.
 Jamfest will run concurrently with the Civic Tech Innovation Forum, African Investigative Journalism Conference (AIJC) and Fak’ugesi, where collaborative sessions will be available to Jamfest attendees.